awsdocs/amazon-personalize-developer-guide/doc_source/filter-real-time.md

 You can filter real\-time recommendations with the Amazon Personalize console, AWS Command Line Interface \(AWS CLI\), or the AWS SDKs\.

+ When you get personalized recommendations or similar items, you can specify a promotion in your request\.
+A *promotion* uses a filter to define additional business rules that apply to a configurable subset of recommended items\.
+For more information see [Promoting items in recommendations \(Custom dataset group\)](promoting-items.md)\.

 **Topics**
 + [Filtering real\-time recommendations \(console\)](#filter-rt-console)
 + [Filtering real\-time recommendations \(AWS CLI\)](#filter-rt-cli)